Kotlin/KEEP/proposals/stdlib/optional-extensions.md

 A built-in `kotlin.Optional` would be redundant to nullable types.
 Hypothetically, a Swift-like approach that treats nullable types as a shorthand for optionality appears possible;
-however in Kotlin/JVM we'd then still need coersions to and from `java.util.Optional`.
+however in Kotlin/JVM we'd then still need coercions to and from `java.util.Optional`.
 Note that if `java.util.Optional` ever becomes a value type, the extensions proposed for creating and unwrapping optionals become no-ops.

 ## Dependencies